Updated: July 2020

 The Facebook event planner also provides reminders, helping to ensure they do not miss your events.
 It also gives you an idea of what the headcount will be on the day itself.

-Chapter V: B2B lead generation using other social media channels
+Chapter V: B2B marketing using other social media channels

 While Facebook, LinkedIn and Twitter are the leading social media networks used for B2B lead generation, other rising stars should not be ignored.
 There are some things that you can do, in B2B and B2C marketing, to leverage the popularity of other social media networks like Instagram, Pinterest and Google+.